okfn/ckanjs-deprecated/README.rst

 The following features are supported so far:

   1. Search and rendering of search results
-  2. Editing of packages (with an API key)
+  2. Inline editing of packages (with an API key)
+  3. Adding packages

 The following features are planned:

-  * Switching between different CKAN instances during use
   * Editing Package relationships
   * Embeddable widget on websites to show latest changes
+  * Switching between different CKAN instances during use

 Roadmap